Virtually-Retro/Viro/README.md

   	Font Editor: Bug fixes and enhancements.
 (Completed in RC3)
 	Metrics System: More detailed metrics.
 (Completed in RC3)
  	Runtime: Improvements to runtime engine and memory bitmask.
 (Completed in RC3)
+  	Runtime: Seperated the debug and performance engines.
+(Completed in RC3)
 #### Not Started:
  	Hardware Sprites.
 	Get Mouse in region.